 - Some DS games used streamed audio, which isn’t rippable.

 - If the game is compatible with N64 Soundbank Tool, then use that.
 This tool isn’t perfect so double-check the accuracy, especially of the percussion.

 - Obtain a ROM of the game you want to rip.
 (I do not condone piracy.)

-- Use GBA Mus Riper, which is compatible with most but not all GBA games.
+- Use GBA Mus Ripper, which is compatible with most but not all GBA games.

-- VGMTrans apparently supports GBA, but I’ve never seen it work where GBA Mus Riper didn’t.
+- VGMTrans apparently supports GBA, but I’ve never seen it work where GBA Mus Ripper didn’t.

 - Sound is not perfectly accurate to the original, but actually sounds better in most cases.

 - Some effects such as pitch bends are not preserved, and may have to be restored manually.